lauragift21/giftegwuenu.dev/content/posts/vuejs-global-2020-a-recap.md

 [Shopido Ayomide](https://twitter.com/developerayo) was the first speaker for the day.
 He's a developer Advocate at Fleek and also Community Organizer.
 His talk was focused on optimizing speed in Vue & Gridsome.
 Some takeaways from his talk -

-### Chakra UI by Jonathan Bakebwa
+### Chakra UI Vue by Jonathan Bakebwa

-[Jonathan](https://twitter.com/codebender828) is the creator of Chakra UI Vue and his talk he shows us the capabilities of Chakra UI and demoed some popular website he recreated with Chakra UI.
-I'm a big fan of Chakra UI and love that it's one of my goto UI libraries to use in a project.
+[Jonathan](https://twitter.com/codebender828) is the creator of Chakra UI Vue and UI Engineer at Akkadu.
+In his talk, he shows us some capabilities of Chakra UI Vue with demos of some popular websites he recreated with Chakra UI Vue.
+The component library is built from the ground up with accessibility in mind and I'm a big fan of Chakra UI and love that it's a fast-growing component library and one of my goto libraries to use in a project.

 ### The state of Nuxt by Sebastien Chopin